burlingtoncodeacademy-students/server-blog-Haseebm01/readme.md

     }
 ]
 ```
-Create a `controllers` folder which will store your `routes.js` file.
+| x | Create a `controllers` folder which will store your `routes.js` file.
 This is where you will create all of your endpoints to handle full CRUD functionality.

 ## System Design